Highlights of Turkey

 At the stunning Goreme Open Air Museum you will explore the finest collection of rock-hewn churches from the Byzantine era.
 Colourful frescoes provide a lovely contrast to the white sandstone surrounds.
 Head below ground at Kaymakli Underground City, the largest of the 36 underground cities they have discovered – so far….
 Used initially as storage for animals and crops during the winter, they were developed as safe shelters during times of war and persecution.

-After all this dusty exploration you will then take part in an age old ritual that only the Turks have developed and made part of their culture, the Turkish Bath or Hammam.
+After all this dusty exploration you have the option to take part in an age old ritual that only the Turks have developed and made part of their culture, the Turkish Bath or Hammam.
 This ritual will take around 45 minutes and you will emerge a new person after sweating, being pummelled and cleansed from head to foot.
 Kids will think this is hysterical – parents will never look at a sauna or massage in the same light again….

-This evening it is time for a further traditional Turkish experience with a choice of either a Folklore or Whirling Dervish show.
-Enjoy typical local delicacies and drink whilst watching the entertainments and rituals – which will leave your head spinning.
+This evening it is time for a further traditional Turkish experience with a choice of either a Folklore or Whirling Dervish show, which will leave your head spinning.

 This morning you have the option to rise early – and rise into the skies on a hot air balloon trip (minimum age 6yrs).
 No place on earth compares to Cappadocia when it comes to ballooning.
 The unique terrain allows experienced pilots to navigate through small valleys and ascend to dizzying heights.
 An unforgettable experience.